Jourloy/MushroomsBot/README.md

 4. Size BlueStack's windows as template from python file
 5. Press **Enter** in CMD

-Now you can use your PC as you want.
 For stop just close CMD window.

 ###### Do not cover BlueStack's window!